 Carrying out an ‘agricultural activity’ does not automatically mean the land is ‘agricultural’.

-Registering or amending agri-environment land in Rural Payments
+Registering or amending agri-environment land in the Rural Payments service

 All agricultural areas and non-agricultural areas that you manage (or intended to manage) under an agri-environment scheme agreement on a holding that are 0.0100 hectares or larger must be registered with RPA and linked to your Single Business Identifier (SBI).
-Please refer to the RLE1 guidance for more information.
+Read the RLE1 guidance for more information.

 Non-agricultural land in an agri-environment agreement that is not already registered and was not used to support entitlements in 2008 is not eligible for BPS payments using the ‘RD01’ option.